1. How many students are in the class?

 2. What is the fee structure?

-3. Do I need a Piano or Keyboard at home?
+3. Is a Piano or Keyboard needed at home?

 4. Are private lessons available?